All Episodes

 Michael Flynn, who leaked his information on the tech cuts.

-We haven't seen any information on what's happening with the Hillary Clinton Foundation investigation, which we know is ongoing, and many other um investigations that you and I have discussed.
+We haven't seen any information on what's happening with the Hillary Clinton Foundation investigation, which we know is ongoing, and many other investigations that you and I have discussed.

-I I heard about your loss recently.
+Bill Benny, by the way, I heard about your loss recently.

 And you lost your security clearance?

-It took us Five years to find out exactly what they said because we had to sue them to get that affidavit to get the warrant.
+It took us five years to find out exactly what they said because we had to sue them to get that affidavit to get the warrant.

 And it was just a list of lies.

-Does our government or do they use proxy governments or others in any way to store that data?
+And by that, I mean when people send text messages or phone calls are made or emails are sent, does our government or do they use proxy governments or others in any way to store that data?

 Those taps are going after Americans, not foreigners.